polarhi/PolarFog/README.md

 ---
 ## Video Demo

-The following demos show the clear input images, the generated foggy intensity images, and the corresponding DoLP results produced by the computational imaging framework PolarFog.
+The following demos show the clear input images, the generated foggy intensity images and the corresponding DoLP results produced by the computational imaging framework PolarFog.

 <table>
   <tr>